 When the dimension $N$ is large, the evaluation of the expectation values of Hermitian operators with respect to $\rho$ is computationally intractable using classical algorithms.
-VQAs provide a quantum advantage because these hybrid algorithms attempt to circumvent this dimensionality problem by reducing the optimization to a more appropriate or problem-specific subspace.
-Specifically, VQAs utilize a parameterized quantum circuit to explore a subspace of density operators and evaluate the expectation values with respect to these density operators.
+VQAs provide a quantum advantage because these hybrid algorithms attempt to circumvent this dimensionality problem by evaluating the expectation values of Hermitian operators using a quantum computer.
+Specifically, these algorithms utilize a parameterized quantum circuit to explore a problem-specific subspace of density operators and evaluate the expectation values with respect to these density operators.
 We discuss more about the quantum advantage of VQAs at the end of this section.
 First, let us discuss what we mean by a parameterized quantum circuit and how this circuit prepares a parameterized quantum state.\\

 \textbf{Parameterization:} Let $|\bsz\rangle_{RS}$ denote the all-zeros state of systems $R$ and $S$, each of which consists of $n$ qubits.
 Let $\rho_{S} \in \mathcal{D}^{2^n}$, and let $U_{RS}^{\rho}$ be a quantum circuit that prepares a purification $|\psi\rangle_{RS}$ of $\rho_{S}$ when $U_{RS}^{\rho}$ is applied to the initial state $|\bsz\rangle_{RS}$.
-Here, the subscripts $S$ and $R$ are used to denote the system of interest and a reference system, respectively.
+Here, the subscripts~$S$ and $R$ are used to denote the system of interest and a reference system, respectively.
 VQAs simulate the space of density operators by parameterizing this quantum circuit as $U_{RS}(\bst)$, where $\bst = (\theta_{1}, \ldots, \theta_{r})^\top \in [0,2\pi]^{r}$.
 Specifically, a VQA applies a parameterized quantum circuit $U_{RS}(\bst)$ to the initial pure state $|\bsz\rangle_{RS}$ to generate a parameterized pure state